RhysQuilter/perfect-parking-fyp/docs/thesis.md

 and determining if parking is available.
 A proof-of-concept project by Olga Rocheeva was sourced on GitHub and built upon to work with Perfect Parking (Rocheeva, 2018).

-## Implementation of Car-Park Monitoring and Data Reporting using REST API

-This section provides an in-depth insight into the practical implementation of the client application responsible for carpark monitoring.
-The client application\'s core functionality is to detect parking space availability and communicate this data to the central server using a REST API.

-The client application, known as PerfectParkingClient, encapsulates crucial classes that enable the monitoring and reporting of parking
-spaces:

--   ParkingMonitorData: This class stores key parking monitor data.
-It receives configuration data from a file and stores attributes such as the Id, name, position, parking spots, and authentication credentials of the monitor.

--   RestApiUtility: This class is essential for providing updates to the central server over the REST API.
-It creates and transmits PUT requests containing updated parking monitor data, such as the number of available parking spaces and the probability of parking availability.

--   ParkingSpot: This class represents individual parking spaces, recording their coordinates as well as their occupancy state.
-Based on visual processing, it determines whether a parking space is occupied.

--   MotionDetector: This class manages the monitoring of parking spaces.
-    It detects the occupancy state of each parking spot in a video feed using image processing algorithms.
-When the parking occupancy changes, the RestApiUtility sends the information to the server.

-The process involves capturing a video feed, processing frames to determine parking spot occupancy, and then reporting the number of available spaces and parking availability probability to the server through the REST API.

-In the class RestApiUtility the communication with the server utilizes the method update_server_parking_monitor_data.
-This method constructs a JSON object with the relevant parking monitor data, encapsulates it within a PUT request, and sends it to the server.
-The server responds with the outcome of the update.

-Real-time parking space monitoring and reporting are made possible by seamlessly integrating the client application with the server via REST communication, resulting in an accurate and up-to-date parking availability display for end users.

 ## Implementation of Perfect Parking Web Application